. . . who’s been dealing with a lot o’ crapola for most of my life. Doesn’t make me an expert on what’s good for anyone other than me.

 Where this person was is an absence of hope and belief that things might get better.
 A new resume was something concrete I could give to counter that.
 It took me some time, but that’s also what someone needs when they’re this depressed I’ve found.
 They need to know they’re valuable enough to someone to spend some time helping them.
 Saying, “I’m sorry you’re not happy,” isn’t very useful.
 Listening is useful and problem solving or potential problem solving is very useful.

 So, my approach to my own and others’ problems is concrete and practical, by design, when I can.
 It’s something the mental health field seems to ignore almost entirely.
-But I know how helpful it can be to have someone help.
+But I know how useful it can be to have someone’s help.
 And instead of “feel good” words, I try and give in this way.

 If you find this notion of mine helpful — that’s great!